browsh-org/browsh/README.md

 For full documentation click [here](https://www.brow.sh/docs/introduction/).

 ## Contributing
-To setup a dev env you will need NodeJS and Golang installed.
-If you get stuck setting up your env, take a look in `.travis.yml`, it has to setup everything from scratch for every push to Github.
+To setup a development environment you will need NodeJS and Golang installed.
+If you get stuck setting up your environment, take a look in `.travis.yml`, it has to setup everything from scratch for every push to GitHub.

 I'd recommend [nvm](https://github.com/creationix/nvm) for NodeJS - note that `nvm install` will automatically parse the `.nvmrc` version in this repo to get